Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 The aim of the course is to contribute to a critical understanding of the relationships among globalization, migration, and the welfare state.
 Each of these phenomena is complex and important in their own right.
 This course, however, will explore the significant ways in which these forces interact and affect each other.
 In addition to a general introduction to the major themes and their intersections, students will focus on approaches to immigration and immigrant integration as well as variation in the experiences of immigrants in relation to social policies and economic conditions.

-In the lower division baccalaureate degree category, 3 semester hours in Economics, International Business, Management, Marketing, or Organizational Behavior (10/20).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Economics, International Business, Management, Marketing, or Organizational Behavior (10/20).